:-)

 Fortunoff, which just folded after 25 years in business)

-is beyond busy, inking devotees and Tattoo newbies
+that is beyond busy, inking devotees and Tattoo newbies

 alike.